menglongguo/website/_projects/MiscProj.md

 type: class
 ---
 When I happened upon the [Design institute](https://jacobsinstitute.berkeley.edu/) at UC Berkeley, I discovered the world of “making”.
-As a result, I spent a lot of my first two years exploring this world through many interesting (and sometimes terrible) projects.
+As a result, I spent a lot of my first two years in college exploring this space through many interesting (and sometimes failed) projects.

 ---
 ### Phone case